cyface-de/android-backend/documentation/migration-guide_4.1.0.md

-Cyface Android SDK 4.0.0-alpha8 Migration Guide
+Cyface Android SDK 4.1.0 Migration Guide
 =================================================

 This migration guide is written for apps using the `MovebisDataCapturingService`.

 If you use the `CyfaceDataCapturingService` instead, please contact us.

-Upgrading from 4.0.0-alpha7
+Upgrading from 4.0.0
 -------------------------------

-If you want to migrate from an earlier version please start with the [previous migration guide](./migration-guide_4.0.0-alpha7.md).

 - [Resource Files](#resource-files)
     - [Truststore](#truststore)